varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-example-manipulating-responses.rst

     }
   }

-..
-XXX ref hit-for-pass

 We also remove any Set-Cookie headers in order to avoid a hit-for-pass object to be created.
+See :ref:`user-guide-vcl_actions`.